anadimpalli-0/HOL-Platform-DataObservability/README.md

 **Objectives**

--Enable and configure telemetry collection in Snowflake to capture logs, metrics, and traces for account-level observability.
+- Enable and configure telemetry collection in Snowflake to capture logs, metrics, and traces for account-level observability.
--Differentiate between System Views and Telemetry Data, understanding how each supports monitoring, troubleshooting, and analytics.
+- Differentiate between System Views and Telemetry Data, understanding how each supports monitoring, troubleshooting, and analytics.
--Use Snowsight’s monitoring tools—such as Trace Explorer, Query History, and Logs—to diagnose performance issues and optimize workloads.
+- Use Snowsight’s monitoring tools—such as Trace Explorer, Query History, and Logs—to diagnose performance issues and optimize workloads.
--Monitor key data operations including ingestion (Copy History), automation (Task History), and materialization (Dynamic Tables) to ensure reliability and efficiency.
+- Monitor key data operations including ingestion (Copy History), automation (Task History), and materialization (Dynamic Tables) to ensure reliability and efficiency.
--Apply AI and ML observability techniques to evaluate model performance, trace inference workflows, and monitor Cortex AI workloads for accuracy and cost efficiency.
+- Apply AI and ML observability techniques to evaluate model performance, trace inference workflows, and monitor Cortex AI workloads for accuracy and cost efficiency.

 ### ⏲️ Estimated Lab Timeline